 So let’s ask the question:

-Why should players have to tolerate for even one second a MMORPG that is a vehicle for disseminating your concerns — the concerns of your employees — instead of the wants and needs of their existing customers?
+Why should players have to tolerate for even one second a MMORPG that is a vehicle for disseminating your concerns — the concerns of your employees — instead of the wants, needs, and expectations of their existing customers?

 I don’t know any people in the real world that talk like that.
 I have every reason to believe that Danuser’s imbecilic statement was carefully crafted by the Blizzard HR and Diversity Department.